jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-3-rop-and-spawning-a-shell.md

 they could be different on each program run), the exact address of the shell code could vary slightly.
 And if we would miss it by even a byte, the code would become corrupted and stop working.

-To mitigate this, we could send a lot of NOP instructions (opcode `0x90`) between the address and the shell code, and then try to jump into the middle of those instructions.
+To mitigate this, we could send a lot of `NOP` instructions (opcode `0x90`) between the address and the shell code, and then try to jump into the middle of those instructions.
 This way, we don't have to hit the exact correct byte, instead the exploit also works if we jump to an address that is a few bytes before or after.
-This is because all possible target addresses (within some range) would be NOP instructions, and the CPU would just follow along all NOP instructions until it reaches the shell code and executes it.
-This technique is called the nopslide, because the CPU in a way slides down a slope of NOPs.
+This is because all possible target addresses (within some range) would be `NOP` instructions, and the CPU would just follow along all `NOP` instructions until it reaches the shell code and executes it.
+This technique is called the nop slide, because the CPU in a way slides down a slope of NOPs.

+The payload that we would inject could look like this:

+TODO: add a picture here

 ## DEP and ASLR: mitigations against buffer overflows

-Unfortunately, these days it isn't this easy anymore.
-Operating system developers have done a lot of work to implement countermeasures against this simple code on the stack exploit.
+Unfortunately, these days it isn't quite that easy anymore.
+Operating system developers have done a lot of work to implement countermeasures against this simple code-on-the-stack exploit.

-Data execution prevention is a technique which assigns the memory pages used by a program different permissions.
+Data Execution Prevention is a technique which assigns different permissions to the memory pages used by a program.
 There are pages that can only be read (like literals and constants), pages that can be read and executed (like the program instructions itself) and pages that can be written (e.g. the stack or heap).
 But the pages that can be written to can not be executed!
-Different names for this is R^W (read xor write) or NX (non-executable memory).
-This technique is in use by all major operating systems for years, and it effectively prevents us from writing our code onto the stack and then executing it.
+Different names for this are R^W (read xor write) or NX (Non-eXecutable memory).
+This technique has been in use by all major operating systems for years, and it effectively prevents us from writing our code onto the stack and then executing it.

-Another mitigation is address space layout randomization (ASLR) which randomizes the addresses of dynamically linked libraries, or maybe even functions inside the binary itself, when loading it into the RAM.
+Another mitigation is Address Space Layout Randomization (ASLR), which randomizes the addresses of dynamically linked libraries, or maybe even functions inside the binary itself, when loading it into the RAM.
 This way, we can not use GDB to analyze the binary locally and determine addresses where we might jump to, because on the exploit target (possibly remote) the addresses would be completely different.

 Fortunately for this proof of concept, Go does not really use ASLR.
-The binaries produces by the Go compiler have deterministic addresses, and at least this small program gets statically linked so there are no dynamic libraries that could be loaded at different addresses.
+The binaries produced by the Go compiler have deterministic addresses, and at least this small program gets statically linked so there are no dynamic libraries that could be loaded at different addresses.
 We can see this by running some analysis on the binary file: